 Born in South Carolina, Jessica grew up in the small town of Six Mile, nestled near the foothills of the Blue Ridge Mountains.
 She earned a Bachelor of Science in Biology from Duke University, where she also minored in Spanish.
 After teaching in the biology department at Duke for a year, she headed down Tobacco Road to attend law school at the University of North Carolina.
 While at UNC, she was named Pro Bono Student of the Year in 2006 for her extensive pro bono involvement.

-Jessica lives in Hillsborough with her husband, an ardent UNC fan, making for spirited and lively commentary whenever Duke plays UNC (of course she always pulls for Duke!).
-They welcomed a son in 2013 and a daughter in 2016.
-Jessica enjoys gardening, camping and hiking in her spare time, and is also a wine aficionado.
+Jessica lives in Hillsborough with her husband and two children.
+She enjoys gardening, camping, and hiking in her spare time, and is also a wine aficionado.

 Jessica is a member of the North Carolina State Bar, North Carolina Advocates for Justice, and the North Carolina Bar Association.
 She is admitted to practice in North Carolina.